 Items To Bring

-There are some basic items that you can bring for your loved one when they are moving.
-These include
+There are some basic items you can bring for your loved one when they are moving.

-- Basic furniture items that they are used to, like Sofa, chairs, nightstand, lamps and coffee table
+- Basic furniture items that they are used to like a sofa, nightstand, chairs, lamps, a coffee table, etc.

-- Decor items like clock, paintings, keep-sakes on display, picture-frames etc.
+- Decor items like paintings, a clock, keep-sakes, picture-frames, etc.

-- Toiletries like toothbrush, toothpaste, deodorant, perfumes, grooming sets, shaving kits, make-up items, soap/shampoo.
+- Toiletries like toothbrush, toothpaste, deodorant, perfumes, grooming sets, shaving kits, make-up items, soap/shampoo, etc.

-- Food items for snacking that your loved ones like.
-They can include their favorite drinks, snack packs/bars or any special items that they like to eat
+- Food items for snacking that your loved ones like their favorite drinks, snack packs/bars, or any special items that they like to eat

-- Their favorite clothing items like their sleepwear, jackets, formal and casual cloth items etc.
+- Their favorite clothing items like their sleepwear, jackets, formal and casual attire, etc.

-- We also suggest books, magazines, radio etc – anything that they would like to enjoy while at Del Monte Assisted living.
+- We also suggest books, magazines, radio, etc. – anything they would like to enjoy while at Del Monte Assisted Living & Memory Care.